openstack/ironic-specs/specs/template.rst

 * Will the new interface or method need to be invoked when the hash ring rebalances, for example to rebuild local state on a new conductor service?

+* How does this affect upgrades?
+Third-party drivers could be updated independently from this change, and care must be taken not to break backwards-compatibility within our Driver API.

 Nova driver impact
 ------------------

 Chances are, if this change affects the REST or Driver APIs, it will also affect the Nova driver in some way.
+If this requires a functional change in Nova, chances are the Nova team will require a spec to discuss the changes to their project as well.
+Provide a link to that here, or a justification for why that is not needed.

 Questions which need to be addressed in this section include:

 * What is the impact on Nova?